zilinissleepin/freqtrade/docs/backtesting.md

 ## Next step

 Great, your strategy is profitable.
-What if the bot can give your the optimal parameters to use for your strategy?
+What if the bot can give you the optimal parameters to use for your strategy?
 Your next step is to learn [how to find optimal parameters with Hyperopt](hyperopt.md)